Mustard gas: Disposal

 In 1972, the U.S. Congress banned the practice of disposing of chemical weapons into the ocean by the United States.
-29,000 tons of nerve and mustard agents had already been dumped into the ocean off the United States by the U.S. Army.
+About 29,000 tons of nerve and mustard agents had already been dumped into the ocean off the United States by the U.S. Army.
 According to a report created in 1998 by William Brankowitz, a deputy project manager in the U.S. Army Chemical Materials Agency, the army created at least 26 chemical weapons dumping sites in the ocean offshore from at least 11 states on both the East Coast and the West Coast (in Operation CHASE, Operation Geranium, etc.).
 In addition, due to poor recordkeeping, about one-half of the sites have only their rough locations known.

 In June 1997, India declared its stock of chemical weapons of 1044 tonne of mustard gas.
 By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted extension for destroying the remaining stocks by April 2009 and was expected to achieve 100 percent destruction within that time frame.
 India informed the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention.
 With this India has become the third country after South Korea and Albania to do so.
 This was cross-checked by inspectors of the United Nations.

 Producing or stockpiling mustard gas is prohibited by the Chemical Weapons Convention.
 When the convention entered force in 1997, the parties declared worldwide stockpiles of 17,440 tonnes of mustard gas.
 As of December 2015, 86% of these stockpiles had been destroyed.